 Our mentorship programs take kids as far as they want to go.
 Many teens are going on to jobs and careers in science, land management, outdoor recreation, and tourism.

-Chugach Children’s Forest Program
+Chugach Children’s Forest Program (past program)

 The Chugach Children’s Forest introduces diverse, young Alaskans to their wild backyard.
 Despite the abundance of wild places in Alaska, many Alaskan youth have never ventured outside their local communities to explore Alaska’s vast expanse of public lands.
 The Chugach Children’s Forest EMPOWERS and ENABLES Alaskan youth to explore these wild places that are so close, yet so far.